 - The Board's jurisdication includes the following areas:

-- Prohibited Personnel Practices (PPPs),
+- Prohibited Personnel Practices (PPPs);

-- Prohibited Political Activities (Hatch Act)
+- Prohibited Political Activities (Hatch Act);

-- Unfair Labor Practices (ULP) allegations, and
+- Unfair Labor Practices (ULPs); and

-- Union Representation Matters
+- Union Representation matters.

 - PAB/OGC corrective action proceedings: The PAB/OGC may investigate matters thatcome to the office's attention that suggest a prohibited personnel practice has occurred,exists, or is to be taken.
-If the PAB/OGC has reasonable grounds to believe that a PPP was or is about to be committed, PAB/OGC may seek corrective
+If the PAB/OGC has reasonable grounds to believe that a PPPwas or is about to be committed, PAB/OGC may seek corrective action.

 - PAB/OGC disciplinary

 proceedings: PAB/OGC may also initiate disciplinary action proceedings against employees who commit PPPs, engage in discriminatory actions, orparticipate in prohibited political activities.